raksonibs/docker_base_images/README.md

-The Dockerfiles in this repo are built and published publicly at https://hub.docker.com/r/voxmedia
+The Dockerfiles in this repo are built and published privately at https://docker.voxops.net

-## Docker Test Kitchen Images

-To update it:

-- Build it locally with a `docker build .` and note the resulting ID.
-- Run `docker tag ID voxmedia/docker_base_images:docker_test_kitchen-VERSION`
-- `docker push voxmedia/docker_base_images:docker_test_kitchen-VERSION`

 ## Ruby Images